-The following is a listing of some of general information to help reduce your chances of falling victim to taxi scams, as well as a listing of some of the most common taxi cab rip off scams used around the world.
-Note that these taxi scams are broken down by continent, but a taxi overcharging scam that is known in Brazil might also be used in Barcelona, Spain, so it is recommend that you take a quick read of all of the taxi scams on this page so you at least familiar with them.
+The following is information to help reduce your chances of falling victim to taxi scams including of some of the most common taxi cab rip off scams used around the world.
+Note that these taxi scams are broken down by continent, but an overcharging scam that is known in Brazil might also be used in Barcelona, Spain, so have a quick read of all of the taxi scams, being an inform traveler can only help you.

 Ask airport or hotel personnel general taxi questions

 Dishonest taxi drivers know that they have a good chance of ripping of a tourist when they depart an airport or train station.
 The travelers are usually tired, sometimes disoriented, have usually never been to the city before, and generally just go along with what the taxi driver says.
 Here are few tips to consider to reduce your chances of being ripped off by a taxi driver when arriving at an airport or train station.